Exclusive: Obama hopes for U.S. embassy in Cuba before April summit in Panama

 "We are going down a path in which we can open up our relations to Cuba in a way that ultimately will prompt more change in Cuba.
 And we're already seeing it," the U.S. president said.

-"The very fact that, since our announcement, the Cuban government has begun to discuss ways in which they are going to reorganize their economy to accommodate for possible foreign investment, that’s already forcing a series of changes that promises to open up more opportunities for entrepreneurs, more transparency in terms of what’s happening in their economy," he said.
+"The very fact that, since our announcement, the Cuban government has begun to discuss ways in which they are going to reorganize their economy to accommodate for possible foreign investment, that’s already forcing a series of changes that promises to open up more opportunities for entrepreneurs," he said.

 "And that’s always been the premise of this policy; that, after 50 years of a policy that didn’t work, we need to try something new that encourages and ultimately I think forces the Cuban government to engage in a modern economy.
 And that will create more space for freedom for the Cuban people," Obama said.

-U.S. and Cuban negotiating teams held a second round of talks in Washington on Friday on normalizing ties.
-Both sides said they had made progress, although they did not set a date for formal renewal of diplomatic relations that the United States severed 54 years ago.
+Both U.S. and Cuban negotiating teams came out of Friday's talks in Washington in an upbeat mood but did not set a date for formal renewal of diplomatic relations that were severed in 1961.

-Josefina Vidal, head of the United States division of the Cuban Foreign Ministry, told state media on Sunday that Cuba is willing to restore diplomatic relations as soon as the Obama administration declares its intent to take Cuba off a list of state sponsors of terrorism.

-It was the first time Cuba has said publicly that it is willing to restore relations before it is removed from the list.
+The two countries, politically at odds since soon after Cuba's revolution in 1959, currently have diplomats working in each other's capitals, but they operate from what are known as Interests Sections.

+The head of the U.S. delegation, Assistant Secretary of State Roberta Jacobson, said she was “optimistic” about the renewal of relations before the Panama summit.

+Cuba was added to the terrorism sponsors list in 1982 when it backed insurgencies during the Cold War.
+More recently it has earned credit for aiding an ongoing peace process with Colombia's left-wing FARC guerrillas.

+A U.S. State Department representative said on Monday that Washington was focused on getting both done before the summit.
+"We believe re-establishment of diplomatic relations and opening of embassies should be done together.
+With will on both sides, we can get them done before the Summit," the person said.

-(Reporting by Jeff Mason; Writing by Warren Strobel; Editing by Howard Goller)
+(Reporting by Jeff Mason and Lesley Wroughton in Washington, David Adams in Miami and Daniel Trotta in Havana.
+Writing by Warren Strobel and David Adams; Editing by Howard Goller and Ken Wills)